SFD-Shadow/Synced_Avatar_Pickupable_Object/README.md

 This system uses a pickupable and poseable Physbone for the position of the object.
 For the rotation, it uses 2 physbones that rely on collision with the avatar's hand & finger colliders.
 > [!IMPORTANT]
-> Differences between avatar's hand/finger collider, as well as size difference can cause issues or desync
+> Differences between avatar's hand/finger colliders, as well as size difference between avatars can cause issues or desync!
+One Physbone handels the Z and Y rotation, and the other handels the X rotation.
+The way the colliders are placed and formatted allow for the hand/finger colliders of the avatar to determine the rotation of the object by rotation the physbones, and without the use of parameters or 'syncing'